Force over Distance: Chapter 43

 As Volker and Brody buckled down, Scott and Young stood together, studying the lifesigns detector, trying to get a picture of what was going on in the rest of the ship.
 Most of the pale blue dots that indicated human lifesigns were clustered in the mess, where—

-“God damn it,” Young breathed.
+“God damn it,” Young muttered.

 “They’re in the mess?”
 Scott asked, horrified.
 “They must have just broken through.
 God.
 God.
 All the civilians—”